Prisma Client API reference

 )

 .
-However, if the query does not find a record, it returns NotFoundError: No User found error
+However, if the query does not find the requested record, it throws a PrismaClientKnownRequestError

 .